panjakubpl/AmpereBuddy/README.md

 ### Network Access
 The app only connects to the internet for **optional** update checks:
-- Endpoint: GitHub Releases API (falls back to `macfoundry.it` if needed)
+- Endpoint: GitHub Releases API
 - Secured with certificate pinning and Ed25519 signatures
 - No user data is transmitted
 - Can be disabled in Settings > System